RootKit-Org/Javascript-Certification-Roadmap/Javascript.md

 ## 13. The Event Loop **

-The event loop is one of the most misunderstood concepts of Javascript.<br>Personally I Highly Highly reccomend watching [This Video](https://www.youtube.com/watch?v=cCOL7MC4Pl0) from JsConf.Asia 2018 -Snow
+The event loop is one of the most misunderstood concepts of Javascript.<br>Personally I Highly Highly recommend watching [This Video](https://www.youtube.com/watch?v=cCOL7MC4Pl0) from JsConf.Asia 2018 -Snow

 * Runtime
   * Stack